timescale/docs.timescale.com-content/using-timescaledb/continuous-aggregates.md

 raw data from the hypertable and computes a partial aggregate that it stores (materializes) in the continuous aggregate.

+**Real-Time Aggregate**

-Querying the *continuous aggregate view* will then compute an up-to-date final aggregate result by combining the materialized partial aggregate with recent data from the hypertable that has yet to be materialized by the continuous aggregate.
+Real-Time Aggregates are a concept that was introduced in TimescaleDB 1.7 whereby Querying the *continuous aggregate view* will then compute an up-to-date final aggregate result by combining the materialized partial aggregate with recent data from the hypertable that has yet to be materialized by the continuous aggregate.
 By combining raw and